yueplush/vrc-join-notification-pushover-windows/README.md

 # VRChat Join Notification with Pushover

 Cross-platform helper that watches VRChat logs and sends desktop and optional Pushover alerts when friends join.
-Windows ships as a Go CLI that emits Windows toast notifications; Linux installs as a Python app with a Tk GUI.
+Windows now ships as a Go GUI built with Fyne, while Linux installs as a Python app with a Tk GUI.

 ## Features
 - Tracks the newest `output_log_*.txt` / `Player.log` and follows roll-overs automatically.